-- 10.20 A voting representative who, during a debate at a meeting of the board, moves an original motion, has the right to speak on each amendment to the motion and a right of general reply to all observations that are made during the debate in relation to the motion, and any amendment to it at the conclusion of the debate before the motion (whether amended or not) is finally put. - 10.21 A voting representative, other than the mover of an original motion, has the right to speak once on the motion and once on each amendment to it. - 10.22 A voting representative must not, without the consent of the board, speak more than once on a motion or an amendment, or for longer than five (5) minutes at any one time. - 10.23 Despite clause 10.22, the chairperson may permit a voting representative who claims to have been misrepresented or misunderstood to speak more than
+- 10.20 A councillor who, during a debate at a meeting of the council, moves an original motion, has the right to speak on each amendment to the motion and a right of general reply to all observations that are made during the debate in relation to the motion, and any amendment to it at the conclusion of the debate before the motion (whether amended or not) is finally put. - 10.21 A councillor, other than the mover of an original motion, has the right to speak once on the motion and once on each amendment to it. - 10.22 A councillor must not, without the consent of the council, speak more than once on a motion or an amendment, or for longer than five (5) minutes at any one time. - 10.23 Despite clause 10.22, the chairperson may permit a councillor who claims to have been misrepresented or misunderstood to speak more than once on a motion or an amendment, and for longer than five (5) minutes on that motion or amendment to enable the councillor to make a statement limited to explaining the misrepresentation or misunderstanding. - 10.24 Despite clause 10.22, the council may resolve to shorten the duration of speeches to expedite the consideration of business at a meeting. - 10.25 Despite clauses 10.20 and 10.21, a councillor may move that a motion or an amendment be now put: - (a) if the mover of the motion or amendment has spoken in favour of it and no councillor expresses an intention to speak against it, or - (b) if at least two (2) councillors have spoken in favour of the motion or amendment and at least two (2) councillors have spoken against it. - 10.26 The chairperson must immediately put to the vote, without debate, a motion moved under clause 10.25.
+A seconder is not required for such a motion. - 10.27 If a motion that the original motion or an amendment be now put is passed, the chairperson must, without further debate, put the original motion or amendment to the vote immediately after the mover of the original motion has exercised their right of reply under clause 10.20.

-- once on a motion or an amendment, and for longer than five (5) minutes on that motion or amendment to enable the voting representative to make a statement limited to explaining the misrepresentation or misunderstanding. - 10.24 Despite clause 10.22, the board may resolve to shorten the duration of speeches to expedite the consideration of business at a meeting. - 10.25 Despite clauses 10.20 and 10.21, a voting representative may move that a motion or an amendment be now put: - (a) if the mover of the motion or amendment has spoken in favour of it and no voting representative expresses an intention to speak against it, or - (b) if at least two (2) voting representatives have spoken in favour of the motion or amendment and at least two (2) voting representatives have spoken against it. - 10.26 The chairperson must immediately put to the vote, without debate, a motion moved under clause 10.25.
-A seconder is not required for such a motion. - 10.27 If a motion that the original motion or an amendment be now put is passed, the chairperson must, without further debate, put the original motion or amendment to the vote immediately after the mover of the original motion has exercised their right of reply under clause 10.20. - 10.28 If a motion that the original motion or an amendment be now put is lost, the chairperson must allow the debate on the original motion or the amendment to be resumed. - 10.29 All voting representatives must be heard without interruption and all other voting representatives must, unless otherwise permitted under this code, remain silent while another voting representative is speaking. - 10.30 Once the debate on a matter has concluded and a matter has been dealt with, the chairperson must not allow further debate on the matter.
+- 10.28 If a motion that the original motion or an amendment be now put is lost, the chairperson must allow the debate on the original motion or the amendment to be resumed. - 10.29 All councillors must be heard without interruption and all other councillors must, unless otherwise permitted under this code, remain silent while another councillor is speaking. - 10.30 Once the debate on a matter has concluded and a matter has been dealt with, the chairperson must not allow further debate on the matter.